June 15, 2026

 A valid business receipt is any document that proves you made a business purchase.
 The IRS accepts physical receipts, digital copies, credit card statements, and bank records as proof of your deductible expenses.
 You need documentation that shows what you bought, when, where, and how much you paid.

 The general rule is simple: Keep documentation for every business expense you plan to deduct.
 Receipts serve as your evidence that transactions actually occurred and were legitimate business expenses.
-Without them, you’re asking the IRS to take your word for it.
-They won’t.

 Receipts differ from invoices and other supporting documents in important ways.
 An invoice requests payment for goods or services, while a receipt confirms payment was made.
-Supporting documents such as contracts or purchase orders add context but don’t replace receipts.
-You need the actual proof of payment for IRS receipt compliance.

 The $75 receipt rule

-The IRS requires receipts for any single business expense of $75 or more.
 This threshold applies to most purchases, from office supplies to client dinners.
 Once you pass that amount, you must have a receipt to claim the deduction.

-Expenses under $75, such as a single meal during a business trip, still need documentation—but not necessarily a detailed receipt.
+Expenses under $75, such as a single meal during a business trip, still need documentation, but not necessarily a detailed receipt.
 You can use credit card statements, bank records, or written logs to support smaller purchases.
 The IRS wants proof that these expenses happened and were business-related, regardless of the amount.

-There are some exceptions to the $75 rule.
-Lodging expenses require receipts no matter the cost.
-Transportation costs without receipts, such as parking meters or tolls, can be documented in a written log.
+You can document transportation costs without receipts, such as parking meters or tolls, in a written log.
 There are also special rules for travel-related expenses that are worth reviewing separately.

 Required information on receipts